George S. Osborne College of Audiology

 For international students and practitioners who have completed course work outside of the U.S. or Canada, please provide the Office of Admissions with the following information:

 - A course-by-course credential review from an accredited agency, which evidences all post-secondary studies completed.
-Please consult agency’s web site for requirements to complete the evaluation.
 An official evaluation must be sent from the agency directly to Salus University, Office of Admissions, 8360 Old York Road, Elkins Park, PA 19027.
 These services are provided by various agencies including: World Education Services, PO Box 745, Old Chelsea Station, New York, NY 10113-0745, Phone 212-966-6311, waxwork

 - Official results of a TOEFL (Test of English as a Foreign Language (www.toefl.org) examination.

 - International practitioners should submit a letter of reference from a Department Chairperson or Supervisor along with two references from former faculty.

 An applicant may be notified of his or her acceptance as early as October.
 Upon receipt of acceptance, an applicant is required to pay a $1,000 matriculation fee to the University prior to the start of classes, payable as follows: